chriswebb09/chriswebb09.github.io/_posts/2016-11-12-adventures-in-objc.md

 ---

 ### Brief Overview
-So back into the land of Objective-C. It has definitely been an interesting foray after having spent the last three months in Swiftland.
+So back into the land of Objective-C. It was definitely been an interesting foray after having spent the last three months in Swiftland.
 Why not just dive right in with Cocos2D?
-I’ll admit the adjustment took some time, but the muscle memory comes back to life after a bit coding.
+I’ll admit, the adjustment took some time, but the muscle memory comes back to life after a bit coding.

 ### Struggles and Observations
-Overall, I think the trickiest thing I've run across so far, was making the sprite shoot a projectile and have it do some action on intersection with the enemy.
+Overall, I think the trickiest thing I've run across was making the sprite shoot a projectile and having it do some action on intersection with the enemy.

  {% highlight objc linenos %}